simonjwright/ASIS/doc/gnatcheck_rm/predefined_rules.rst

 is 1024 characters.
 If the line is longer than this limit, extra characters are ignored.

+If the name of the dictionary file does not contain any path information and the rule option is specifies in a rule file, first the tool tries to locate the dictionary file in the same directory where the rule file is located, and if the attempt fails - in the current directory.

 Each line can be either an empty line, a comment line, or a line containing a list of identifiers separated by space or HT characters.
 A comment is an Ada-style comment (from ``--`` to end-of-line).